 The Indiana Supreme Court upheld the constitutionality of Indiana’s program with a 5-0 vote in the case of Teresa Meredith et. al. v.
 Mitch Daniels (2013).
 Chief Justice Dickson wrote the 22-page for the Court stating, "We hold that the Indiana school voucher program, the choice scholarship program, is within the legislature's power under Article 8, Section 1, and that the enacted program does not violate either Section 4 or Section 6 of Article 1 of the Indiana Constitution."

-Most voucher schools do serve special needs children.
+85% of voucher schools in Indiana serve special needs children (see more info here).
 In many cases, the schools that don't serve special needs children make that choice because they don't feel their school is properly equipped to serve those students.

-No. Under current state procedures, foster children are directly certified for the Federal Free and Reduced Lunch program as well as textbook rental assistance.
+Under current state procedures, foster children are automatically qualified for the Federal Free and Reduced Lunch program as well as textbook rental assistance.
 If official documentation can be provided that verifies the student's (current) foster status, the income verification process will not be required.

 Notwithstanding additional guidance from the Department of Child Services (DCS) in the future, we recommend the school obtain an official e-mail from the local DCS caseworker confirming foster status, and then save this e-mail for the school's records.